caseykneale/ChemometricsTools.jl/README.md

 In Julia we can do mathematics like R or Matlab (no installations/imports), but write glue code as easily as python, with the expressiveness of scala, with (often) the performance of C/C++.
 Multidispatch makes recycling code painless, and broadcasting allows for intuitive application of operations across collections.
 I'm not a soft-ware engineer, but, these things have made Julia my language of choice.
 Try it for a week on Julia 1.0.3, if you don't get hooked, I'd be surprised.

 ## Wheres the Data?
 Right now I don't have rights to any cool data; but iris and the Tecator meat data are included.
 I'd love for a collaborator to contribute some high-quality: spectra, mass spectra, chromatograms, etc. Please reach out to me if you wish to collaborate/contribute.
-There's a good chance in a week or so I'll be reaching out to the community for these sorts of things, but for now this isn't ready for prime-time yet.
+There's a good chance in a week or so I'll be reaching out to the community for these sorts of things, in the mean time you can load in your own datasets using the Julia ecosystem.

 ## What about Time Series?
 Cluster models?
 Well, I'd love to hammer in some time series methods.
 That was originally part of the plan.
 Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has pretty much everything covered.
 Similarly, if you want clustering methods, just install [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
 I'll add a few supportive odds and ends in here but really, some of the Julia ecosystem is really done up.